 Trade-off is our way of plugging in with others in need, practically, supportively…Using our various career skills to aid, educate and further others who desperately require a hand-up rather than just a hand-out!

-Sammy is a trained electrician, teacher and ordained minister and Kylie has 3 decades experience as a registered nurse with diverse tribal people groups in different settings, notably Australia (SA/NT), Saudi Arabia and USA.
+Sammy is a trained electrician, teacher and ordained minister and Kylie has 3 decades experience as a registered nurse with diverse/tribal people groups in different settings, notably Australia (SA/NT), Saudi Arabia and also USA.

 February 2019 we returned to Mae Sot, Thailand, and ran three trade schools, a level 1 electrical one as usual, a level 2 electrical, and a first response trauma/medical skills school.
-This incorporated basic life support, first aid, wound management, and more.
-This was achieved in partnership with http://thecharisproject.org and http://www.thearkinitiative.org.
+This incorporated basic hygiene- hand washing, life support, first aid, wound management, and more.
+This was achieved in partnership with http://thecharisproject.org and https://www.globalcatalyticnetwork.com/.
 Check 'em out!

 Over the next 2 weeks, Rhys trained 7 young men and women on how to set up the studio and how to multitrack music.
 They also managed to record 14 songs in 3 different languages and one Charity Single …all proceeds will go back to the studio in Maesot.